SOMERS POINT BOARD OF EDUCATION

 1. Such courses carry graduate credits and are related to duties performed by the teacher.
 The determination of whether a course meets this standard shall be made by the Superintendent before the start of study.

-2. The Board of Education will provide a pool of tuition reimbursement money of $35,000 each year of the contract.
+2. The Board of Education will provide tuition reimbursement of the following amounts for each school year of the contract.
 When the pool is close to depletion, seniority will prevail.

 B. The staff member shall apply in writing for reimbursement on a form provided by the Superintendent’s office, and shall support such application by suitable evidence of successful completion of the courses and the amounts of tuition paid.
 A teacher will not be reimbursed for more than six credits per year unless recommended by the Superintendent and approved by the Board of Education.